 Review: Proko Art of Caricature Course Taught By Court Jones

 ReviewsillustrationDisclosure: This post may contain affiliate links.
-If you buy something we get a small commission at no extra cost to you(learn more )
+That means if you buy something we get a small commission at no extra cost to you(learn more)

 Proko’s videos have taken the art world by storm.
 He’s published some amazing courses on figure & anatomy by focusing primarily on the fundamentals of drawing.

 Recently another artist joined with Proko to publish his own video course under the same brand.
 Caricaturist Court Jones launched his course in 2016 and it’s quickly become a popular resource for anyone studying illustration, exaggeration, or the detailed process of capturing likeness in drawing.

 I nabbed a copy of The Art of Caricature just for this review.
 And if you’re thinking of getting a copy yourself then you’ll probably be quite happy with the quality.

 But this course is not for everyone so let’s take a peek and see what it offers.

 Let’s talk a little about the guy behind the course: the very talented Court Jones.